 A feasible model for general problem solving and innovation

-Step 1: Problem definition in precision: Many times, especially in real life problems, this stage of clearly understanding what the problem is takes time, effort and will.
+Step 1: Problem definition in precision: Many times, especially in real life problems, this stage of understanding clearly what the problem is takes time, effort and will.
 For the puzzle, the problem is already precisely defined.

 Innovation is inseparable from problem solving.